PU-MEriksson/ToDoHelper/README.md

 **ToDoHelper** is a web application designed to assist users with task planning by breaking down complex tasks into manageable steps using AI.
 The project follows an **MVC architecture** and consists of a frontend built with vanilla JavaScript, HTML, and CSS, and a backend powered by **Node.js** and **Express.**

+## 💡 Purpose & Background

+ToDoHelper was created with the goal of supporting users who experience cognitive or executive functioning challenges.
+The application uses AI to break down tasks into smaller, manageable steps — a feature that can be especially helpful for users with ADHD, autism, or stress-related difficulties.

+As someone with a professional background in social work, I’ve seen firsthand how digital tools can either empower or exclude.
+With this project, I wanted to combine my technical skills with my understanding of accessibility and neurodiversity to create a meaningful, supportive interface.

+This is an ongoing project and a personal passion — aimed at making technology more inclusive.

 ## ✨Features

 ✅ Breaks down tasks into manageable steps using OpenAI